 The Children’s Museum recognizes youth that make significant contributions and create important projects to benefit others.
 The Power of Children Awards (POCA) were created in 2005 to align with the mission of The Children’s Museum.
 The awards were inspired by the museum’s influential permanent exhibit, The Power of Children: Making a Difference, which features three extraordinary children who touched the world in unique ways: Anne Frank, Ruby Bridges, and Ryan White.

-- A four-year post-secondary scholarship to a participating institution of higher learning.
+- partial four-year post-secondary scholarship to a participating institution of higher learning.

-- Recognition in the museum’s The Power of Children exhibit for at least one year.
-This includes a video interview about their service project.
+- recognition in the museum’s The Power of Children exhibit for at least one year.

-- Honor and recognition during a special awards event on Nov.
-7, 2014, at The Children's Museum.
+- honor and recognition during a special awards event at The Children's Museum.

 New in 2015!

 In order to better embody and serve our youth applicants we have created two awards recognizes the achievements of emerging and established youth projects.

 This category is for youths who may have just started a project or are still in the initial stages of set up and development.
 These small or medium projects have a big idea, but haven’t had the time available or the resources devoted to it in order to excel on a large scale.

 This category is for youths who may have been working on a project for a number of years or who have seen rapid success and support.
 These larger projects may have been awarded a number of other grants or accolades and have expanded their reach and services.